 Under some of our infrastructure services contracts with customers, we provide a warranty for the services we provide, guaranteeing the work performed against defects in workmanship and material.
 As much of the work we perform is inspected by our customers for any defects in construction prior to acceptance of the project, we have not historically incurred warranty claims.
 Additionally, materials used in construction are often provided by the customer or are warranted against defects from the supplier.
 However, certain projects may have longer warranty periods and include facility performance warranties that may be broader than the warranties we generally provide.
 In these circumstances, if warranty claims occurred, it could require us to re-perform the services or to repair or replace the warranted item, at a cost to us, and could also result in other damages if we are not able to adequately satisfy our warranty obligations.
-In addition, we may be require us upraving that we purchase from third parties.
+In addition, we may be required under contractual arrangements with our customers to warrant any defects or failures in materials we provide that we purchase from third parties.
 While we generally require suppliers to provide us warranties that are consistent with those we provide to the customers, if any of these suppliers default on their warranty obligations to us, we may incur costs to repair or replace the defective materials for which we are not reimbursed.
 Costs incurred as a result of warranty claims could adversely affect our financial condition, results of operations and cash flows.